-Counseling and Guidance

-CG090 Peer Assistance Training 3 class hrs/wk, 3 cr.
+Counseling and Guidance CG090 Peer Assistance Training

-Provides training in implementing communication skills and referral techniques and in locating college and community-based resources and services as peer assistant.
+Provides training in implementing communication skills and referral techniques and in locating college and community-based resources and services as apeer assistant.
 Students serve as resource personnel to refer other students with personal, social, or academic concerns.
 Offered as needed.